boggydigital/clo/README.md

 ## Working with values

-When fixed values are defined for arguments, you can also specify the common schema values for hints and descriptions.
+When fixed values are defined for arguments, you can also specify the common schema value for help.
 Abbreviations are not supported for values - they'll be ignored if present.

-## Working with flags

-Flags allow creating application level hints or controls that apply to most or all commands, generically.
-All flags are optional.
-Examples: `verbose`.

 # Clo app

 clo app can be used to validate definitions file:

-`clo verify [--path] <path-to-definitions.json> [--verbose]`
+`clo verify [--path] <path-to-definitions.json> [--debug]`

 Command details: